Flor Grammens: After the 1932 Language Law

-Grammans favours a direct approach
+A direct approach

-From January 1937 Grammens started personally to over-write French language government communications, such as street signs.
+From January 1937, Grammens started to personally over-write French language government communications, such as street signs.
 The first of these ventures took place in Edingen, a Flemish frontier municipality in Hainut Province.
 Grammens concentrated his campaign on municipalities where the linguistic mix of the population required special provision to be made for minority language speakers representing more than 30% of the total population.
-These were, in practice, mostly located near to the Franco-Flemish language frontier, and are the municipalities which today are recognised as "Faciliteitengemeente", (Municipalities with language facilities).
-In 1937 the Language Law required government communications here such as road signs to be written in both French and Dutch, but at this time the road signs in these places were written only in French, which traditionally had been the language of the ruling class throughout Belgium, but which was the first language of the wider population only in the south.
+These were, in practice, mostly located near to the Franco-Flemish language frontier, and are the municipalities which today are recognised as "Faciliteitengemeente" (Municipalities with language facilities).
+By 1937, the Language Law required government communications such as road signs to be written in both French and Dutch, but at this time the road signs in these places were written only in French.

 In the rest of Flanders

 Grammens received both acclaim and active support from Flemish student movements.
-In February 1937 he switched his concentration to municipalities in the Flemish heartland which had no substantial francophone minority and which therefore, under the provisions of the language law, should be monolingual.
-In a single night the French language roadside signs in more than 200 municipalities were overpainted.
+In February 1937, he switched his concentration to municipalities in the Flemish heartland which had no substantial francophone minority and which therefore, under the provisions of the Language Law, should be monolingual.
+In a single night, the French language roadside signs in more than 200 municipalities were overpainted.
 This spectacular demonstration triggered renewed comment in both the national Chamber and the Senate.
-The actions were in part funded by the "Grammensfonds", an association set up for this purpose in 1938.
+These actions were in part funded by the "Grammensfonds", an association set up for this purpose in 1938.

-These activities continued till 1939, not without results.
+These activities continued until 1939, not without results.
 The overpainting of francophone signs took place in Ghent four times, before the group changed tactics and simply smashed all the offending signs.
 A week later the town hall adopted the monolingual position (as they had been legally required to do ever since the relevant legislation had been enacted in 1932) and withdrew legal proceedings against the Flemish language activists.

-During this period Grammens frequently found himself in court, and even serving brief prison sentences.
-In January 1938 students stormed the prison in Belgium's oldest town, Tongeren, in an attempt to free Grammens from an incarceration.
+During this period, Grammens frequently found himself in court, and even served some brief prison sentences.
+In January 1938, students stormed the prison in Belgium's oldest town, Tongeren, in an attempt to free Grammens from incarceration.
 Another attempt to free him a year later, this time from the prison in Oudenaarde, also failed.
-On 3 July 1938 several tens of thousands organised supporters demonstrated in Ghent, demanding Grammens' release from the prison there.
+On 3 July 1938, several tens of thousands of organised supporters demonstrated in Ghent, demanding Grammens' release from the prison there.
 Many of the students involved in these protests were later themselves prominent in Belgian politics.